tkumar012/tkumar012.github.io/index.md

 <img style="float: left;padding-right: 20px;" src="IMG_4900.jpeg"  width="40%" height="40%">

 I am a postdoctoral fellow at [William & Mary's Global Research Institute](https://www.wm.edu/offices/global-research/).
-Starting July 2022, I will be an Assistant Professor in the [Division of Politics and Economics](https://www.cgu.edu/school/ssspe/division-of-politics-economics/) at [Claremont Graduate University](https://www.cgu.edu).
+Starting in July 2022, I will be an Assistant Professor in the [Division of Politics and Economics](https://www.cgu.edu/school/ssspe/division-of-politics-economics/) at [Claremont Graduate University](https://www.cgu.edu).

 I study policies to manage rapid urban growth, mainly in India.
-My current book project (short title: *Housing as welfare*) is part of larger research agenda that aims to draw housing to the center of debates on social protection in urbanizing countries.
+My current book project (short title: *Housing as welfare*) is part of a larger research agenda that aims to draw housing to the center of debates on social protection in urbanizing countries.
 I also study policies surrounding water and digital technologies to improve service delivery.

  My research is forthcoming or published in the *Journal of Politics*, the *Journal of Development Economics*, and *World Development.* Check out some media coverage of this work in [The Washington Post](https://www.washingtonpost.com/news/monkey-cage/wp/2019/01/31/heres-what-gavin-newsom-elizabeth-warren-and-microsoft-should-know-if-want-to-end-the-affordable-housing-crisis/?tid=sm_tw_cage), [The Times of India](https://timesofindia.indiatimes.com/city/mumbai/mhada-home-winners-see-upswing-in-family-edu-pay-in-mumbai-study/articleshow/86468320.cms),  and this [podcast](https://www.discoursemagazine.com/politics/2020/12/24/ideas-of-india-how-does-subsidizing-housing-prices-shape-political-behavior/).